Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 3.5.3.
 To approve the risk policy, risk appetite and risk limits for key risks and the organisation of risk management based on a proposal by the CEO which shall include the views of the Managing Director of Risk Management and review by the Risk Committee.

 3.5.4.
 To ensure that internal processes related to risk management are reviewed at least annually.
-Such processes include decision-making procedures and limits to risk that have affected or may affect the Bank's operation.
+Such processes include decision-making procedures and limits to risk that has affected or may affect the Bank's operation.

 3.5.5.
 To develop a policy for an internal ratings-based approach for credit risk for the Bank based on a proposal by the CEO and deliberation by the Risk Committee.

-3.5.6.
-To recruit and terminate the employment of the CEO, determine his salary and terms of employment and assess his performance at least once a year.

 3.5.7.
+To recruit and terminate the employment of the CEO, determine his/her salary and terms of employment and assess his/her performance at least once a year.

-To determine, following the submission of a proposal by the CEO, which employees shall be considered key employees in the understanding of the Act on Financial Undertakings
+3.5.8.
+To determine, following the submission of a proposal by the CEO, which employees shall be considered key employees in the understanding of the Act on Financial Undertakings.

 3.5.15.
 To approve the Bank's policy on corporate social responsibility, as well as the Covenant of Ethical Conduct for the Board, executives and employees of the Bank and the Group.